aut0maticjack/lazyweb/Raspberry-Pi-Power.md

 So assuming the SoC and USB on a Pi 3 are drawing say 1.5A, the most you should really plug into the USB ports is about 1A.
 The Pi 1 seems to already be at the limit of what it can reliably draw and a [powered USB hub](http://elinux.org/RPi_Powered_USB_Hubs) should probably be used for anything serious.

 The Pi Zero has no polyfuse or current protection anywhere and its SoC power usage is much lower, you can safely backpower a standalone Zero off a regular computer USB port and even run it in USB Gadget mode to get networking.

+The HDMI port is current-limited to 200mA.
+It is expected that an unpowered HDMI-to-VGA adapter would draw more current than just a plain monitor.

 References: